 NLGI consistency numbers do not provide enough information to determine whether a specific grease is applicable to any given undertaking - instead, these numbers should serve as a general guideline and should be taken in consideration with the structural and mechanical stability, viscosity, and specific additive technology of an exact grease.

-The NLGI number system categorizes greases according to their hardness, from an NLGI No. 000 through No. 6, with an NLGI No. 2 being the most common.
+The NLGI number system categorizes greases according to their hardness, from an NLGI No. 000 (very fluid) through No. 6 (very hard), with an NLGI No. 2 being the most common.